Bringing together successful practices, intentional planning, and hard work

-We parntered with the Tamarisk Coalition in the Restore Our Rives campaign to fund local restoration efforts and connect our work to organizations throughout the six-state wide Colorado River Basin.
+In 2017, we partnered with the Tamarisk Coalition (now RiversEdge West) in the Restore Our Rives campaign to fund local restoration efforts and connect our work to organizations throughout the six-state wide Colorado River Basin.

 The Riparian Restoration Action Plan outlines steps needed to manage invasive species removal and habitat restoration.
 This is a watershed-wide effort and we look to our stakeholders, board members, and committees to provide guidance and support with these efforts.
 Want to participate?
 Join the RRAG!